conestogateam2/iot_team2/Postgres DB/README.md

-## Importing/Export sql file into PostgreSQL
+## Import/Export sql file in/to Postgres DB

 This guide explains how to import the `Team2_table_export.sql` table dump into your PostgreSQL database with Linux bash